Death Classification: Line of Duty Death

 Patrolman Mitchell A. Stone, Star #4030, aged 37 years, was a 3 year, 8 month, 7 day veteran of the Chicago Police Department, assigned to the 1st District – Central.

 On April 29, 1959, at 4:38 a.m., Officer Stone, while working as a relief patrolman, and his partner, Patrolman Gerald Marzillo, were working the 1st watch on car #115.
 The officers were on patrol and stopped at a red light at Roosevelt Road and Wabash Avenue when they were approached by a female citizen.
 She advised them that, William Witherspoon, age 36, of 4550 West Maypole Avenue, a man she had been on a date with, was carrying a gun.
 She stated that the man had just walked into a parking lot behind a gas station located on the Southeast corner Roosevelt Road and Wabash Avenue.
 The officers looked in the direction the women had mentioned and observed Witherspoon walking into the parking lot behind the gas station.
 Officer Marzillo, driver, made a u-turn into the gas station and parked.
 The officers exited the squad car and walked into the parking lot to look for Witherspoon.
 After a short search Officer Stone called out to his partner and said he observed Witherspoon.
-Officer Stone told his partner to get the car and drive to Michigan Avenue and block the other end of the lot as to prevent Witherspoon's escape.
+Officer Stone told his partner to get the car and drive to Michigan Avenue and block the other end of the lot as to prevent Witherspoon’s escape.
 Officer Marzillo drove to Roosevelt Road and Michigan Avenue while Officer Stone pursued Witherspoon on foot.
 Upon arrival at Roosevelt Road and Wabash Avenue Officer Marzillo failed to see either of the two.
-He continued to drive south on Michigan Avenue for a short distance when he hard the sound of gunfire.
-Officer Stone had chased Witherspoon to a empty parking lot located at 1241 South Michigan Avenue.
+He continued to drive south on Michigan Avenue for a short distance when he heard the sound of gunfire.
+Officer Stone had chased Witherspoon to an empty parking lot located at 1241 South Michigan Avenue.
 He confronted Witherspoon and he drew a 9 mm semi-automatic firearm and fired one time from about two feet away.
 Officer Stone returned fire, shooting five times, as Witherspoon fled on foot.
 After hearing the gunfire Officer Marzillo heard groans coming from the empty parking lot.

 Officer Marzillo radioed in a call for help and went to investigate the groans.
 Officer Stone was found approximately 20 feet from the south wall of 1239 South Michigan Avenue and 45 feet from the east sidewalk of Michigan Avenue lying on the ground.
 Just after the shooting, Patrolmen Cahey and Donlevy, car #144, were at Roosevelt Road and Wabash Avenue when they were flagged down by a taxi driver, Lee Schultz, of 1258 South Michigan Avenue.
 The taxi driver informed them that the man who had just shot the officer was now in a gas station as 11th Street and Wabash Avenue.
 The officer immediately proceeded to the gas station and interviewed the attendant.
 The attendant told the officers that a man matching their description just went into the washroom.
 Witherspoon was found hiding in the bathroom by the officers.
 After removing Witherspoon from the bathroom a search was conducted.
 A 9 mm semi-automatic firearm, loaded with five live cartridges, was recovered from the flush tank of the toilet.
 Officer Stone sustained a three gunshot wounds to his stomach and was transported to St. Luke Hospital by Squadrol #251.
 Car #144 transported Witherspoon to St. Luke Hospital where Officer Stone identified him as the shooter.
 Officer Marzillo also identified Witherspoon as the man they were chasing.
 Officer Stone succumbed to his injuries shortly after identifying Witherspoon and was pronounced dead by Dr. J. Baker at 5:10 a.m. on April 29, 1959.